Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Reconstruction error bounds

 0.15in

-\begin{Rem} \emph{The results above indicate that the quality of the iterate as an approximation to $ x_S$ can be measured provided that the total number of selected indices is lower than $t^{\max}-2k.$ The RIC bounds (\ref {RIPNewB}) and (\ref{RIP-New-C}) depends on the parameter $ \gamma$.
+The results above indicate that the quality of the iterate as an approximation to $ x_S$ can be measured provided that the total number of selected indices is lower than $t^*-2k.$ The RIC bounds (\ref {RIPNewB}) and (\ref{RIP-New-C}) depends on the parameter $ \gamma$.
 In theory, a small parameter $ \gamma$ can alleviate the requirement on measurement matrices since the smaller the parameter $ \gamma,$ the larger the right-hand sides of (\ref{RIPNewB}) and (\ref{RIP-New-C}).
-Taking the sparsity level $ k=100$ as an example, the table below lists a few RIC bounds corresponding to several different choices of $ \gamma.$}